keraton/DirectSql/Readme.md

 ### Run DirectSQL

-We ship DirectSQL in a tar file that can be download from this release page.
+We ship DirectSQL in a tar file that can be download from this [release page] (https://github.com/keraton/DirectSql/releases).
 Once it is downloaded you can un-tar it.
 The structure of un-tar DirectSQL is :

 ```